BAMresearch/SequentialLearningApp/README.md

 #### Settings
 This window lets the user interactively set up the boundary conditions of the SL problem.
 The input feature and target properties can be selected simply by mouse click.
 It is possible to select multiple target properties (Multi-Objective Optimization).
 The optimization is then based on the sum (or difference - depending on whether maximization or minimization is desired) of the normalized properties.
+**NEW
+SLAMD can now consider known targets.
+Not all targets need verification in the lab.
+Costs and CO2 footprint, for instance, can be collected from databases upfront.
+However, they can play an important role in optimization, especially in the case of green materials.
+The new feature "Fixed target selection" now allows to include such data into the optimization.
+Their uncertainty is considered to be zero in the  MLI and MLID and MU utility.

 The target can be specified as a quantile of the given properties (or their combinations in case of Multi-Objective Optimization).
 A lower target threshold (e.g. 90%) accelerates the SL optimization.
 However, this makes it increasingly difficult for SL to outperform a random process.
 The sample threshold determines the restriction of the initial training data.
 If it was not restricted, it would be possible that the searched material is already contained in the initial data - which would make SL superfluous.
 The sample threshold is therefore always lower than the target threshold.
 The initial sample size can be chosen below.
 Some SL algorithms require at least 3 samples.
 It is recommended to not choose less than 4 initial samples.